The AI Money Trap, Part Two

 I just don't think this happens.

-Hey, hey, hey, did you know, by the way, the Microsoft's data center construction is down year over year and it's basically signed no new data center leases?
+Hey, hey, hey, did you know, by the way, that Microsoft's data center construction is down year over year and it's basically signed no new data center leases?

 By the way, Stargate isn't saving them either.